 Filing tax returns each year is one of the most complicated financial commitments wage earners must make.
-If you are a small-business owner or 1099 employee, the process can be exponentially more complicated.
+Especially if you are a small-business owner or 1099 employee, the process can be exceptionally more complicated.

-When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer in tax debt can do for their situation.
+When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is a natural reaction to forgo filing their taxes out of fear.
+However, not filing one’s taxes is one of the worst things that a taxpayer can do if they owe back taxes.

 What are the Consequences for Not Filing?

 The consequences for not filing your tax returns can be severe and place the delinquent taxpayer in even more trouble.